Hepburn Shire has a great range of art in public places and is committed to enhancing the region through a robust Public Art program.

 Current Public Artworks

-Previous projects were established in Daylesford and Creswick as part of Council’s annual delivery of major public art commissions.
+Previous projects were established in Daylesford, Creswick and Trentham as part of Council’s annual delivery of major public art commissions.

 “Cottage” was completed in 2015 at Lake Daylesford by local, Glenlyon artist, Jason Waterhouse.
 The artwork is made of decorative, hand-wrought iron inspired by patterns that can be seen around the town of Daylesford.
 “Cottage” draws on the architecture of miner’s cottages during the gold rush era.
 It seeks to remind us of the historical foundations of modern Daylesford.